jellyfin/jellyfin.org/docs/general/post-install/networking/index.md

 ### Firewall / Port Forwarding

-Networks are usually devided from eachother by firewalls.
+Networks are usually divided from each other by firewalls.
 These block all incoming traffic and are meant to protect the network.
 To access Jellyfin through these boundaries, its ports need to be forwarded / opened in the respective firewalls.

 Note that opening a port gives full access to that port to the next higher Network.